MaheshSQL/AzureMLWorkshop/README-ComputeInstance.md

 - Unzip the downloaded file

 ### Provisioning the Compute for the labs
-- Please refer to instructions in Lab-00.
+- Please refer to instructions in Lab-00 directory/lab in this repository.

 Ideally resources should be created not more than a day before the workshop.
 Alternatively, compute can be provisoned before starting the labs.